madmous/madClones/README.md

 ## Live demo

 [SignUp](http://trello-clone-client.s3-website.eu-west-2.amazonaws.com/) and start using the application.
+The redux logger was added to show the process.
-Expect a lot of changes so database clear is to be expected.
+Expect a lot of changes and database to be cleared often.

 ## Description